defrancea/Projbook/src/Projbook.Documentation/Page/jumpstart.md

 ```fs[../Projbook.Example] index-template.html|template*.html
 ```

+> Notice that the default template contains some commented code providing a disqus integration.
+Follow the instructions in the template to enable the same disqus integration as this document.

 To generate the documentation you simply need to build the project and find your documentation in your target directory:
 ```fs[../Projbook.Documentation] index.html|projbook.html
 ```